Home

 The Jets, The Clash, commission for CBS Records, London.

-Lives, group show, Arts Council of Great Britain, Hayward Gallery, London.
+Lives, group exhibition, Arts Council of Great Britain, Hayward Gallery, London.

 1978

-Art for Society, group show, Whitechapel Gallery, London.
+Art for Society, group exhibition, Whitechapel Gallery, London.

 Chile Patchworks, exhibition with Guy Brett, AIR Gallery, London.